raystation/portfolio-site/jobs/supercell-designer.md

 We want to grow, and become a beacon of artistic quality - can you help us get there?
 ###Responsibilities

-Art Direct & create digital marketing assets, including but not limited to: mobile featuring art, batches of digital banners and rich media on a recurring basis
+* Art Direct & create digital marketing assets, including but not limited to: mobile featuring art, batches of digital banners and rich media on a recurring basis
-Create content for game website, social media and other multimedia venues Work closely with internal stakeholders and external creative partners to ensure that the visual identity is in line with the global marketing strategy
+* Create content for game website, social media and other multimedia venues
+* Work closely with internal stakeholders and external creative partners to ensure that the visual identity is in * line with the global marketing strategy
-Help to evaluate, select, and manage our roster of external creative vendors High understanding of digital trends and trials on new media Community art support
+* Help to evaluate, select, and manage our roster of external creative vendors
+* High understanding of digital trends and trials on new media
+* Community art support

 ###Requirements

-Experience on a marketing art team with time spent giving clear graphic design art direction Strong sense of graphic design, layout, typography, UI/UX and front•end web development.
+* Experience on a marketing art team with time spent giving clear graphic design art direction
+* Strong sense of graphic design, layout, typography, UI/UX and front-end web development.
 Bonus if experienced in video production
-Experience giving detailed feedback and communicate direction between both internal team and external partners Strong understanding of marketing design and best practices for Western market Advanced knowledge and experience of Photoshop and Illustrator High understanding on web and mobile environment
+* Experience giving detailed feedback and communicate direction between both internal team and external partners
+* Strong understanding of marketing design and best practices for Western market
+* Advanced knowledge and experience of Photoshop and Illustrator
+* High understanding on web and mobile environment
-To be able to succeed, you need to be a strong team player, passionate, committed and in general an autonomous person with a high level of initiative and energy
+* To be able to succeed, you need to be a strong team player, passionate, committed and in general an autonomous person with a high level of initiative and energy
-Game industry experience is a plus
+* Game industry experience is a plus
-Online portfolio and/or demo reel is required and must be included with application
+* Online portfolio and/or demo reel is required and must be included with application

 ###Why you'll love it here

-Independence and a lack of bureaucracy that clears the way for your to do the best work possible Awesome compensation and benefits We create great teams and take very good care of them Put smiles on the faces of the 100 million people who play our games every single day Travel to our offices in Helsinki, Seoul, Tokyo and Shanghai as well as annual company offsite meetings Work with kind, humble teams that inspire
+* Independence and a lack of bureaucracy that clears the way for your to do the best work possible
+* Awesome compensation and benefits We create great teams and take very good care of them
+* Put smiles on the faces of the 100 million people who play our games every single day
+* Travel to our offices in Helsinki, Seoul, Tokyo and Shanghai as well as annual company offsite meetings
+* Work with kind, humble teams that inspire